forivall/tacoscript/README.md

 ### tacoscript-iife
 _(Not Implemented)_

-Parser & Generator plugins and AST transformations for implicitly returning functions ("sharp arrows").
+Parser & Generator plugins and AST transformations for immediately invoked function expressions.

 ### tacoscript-strudel-this-member
 _(Not Implemented)_